Request for Qualifications

 HOW WILL THE REGISTRY BE USED?

-The Bayview Artist Registry will be used, along with other qualified artist pools, to select artists for each new project opportunity with a budget up to $1,000,000 based on appropriateness of the artist’s media and experience for specific project requirements.
-Applicants who are currently in the 2017-18 Prequalified Pool who are qualified and interested in these projects should submit an application.
+The Bayview Artist Registry has and will be used to select artists for public art opportunities in the Bayview-Hunters Point neighborhood of San Francisco.
+Artists are selected based on the appropriateness of the artist’s media and experience for specific project requirements.
+Applicants who are currently in the 2019-2020 Prequalified Pool who are qualified and interested in these projects should submit an application to the Registry.

-For each project, the Arts Commission will convene a Qualification Panel to review applications in the 2018 Bayview Artist Registry.
-The panelists serving on the Qualification Panel will vary depending on the project.
+For each project, or series of projects, the Arts Commission will convene a Qualification Panel to review applications in the Bayview Artist Registry.
+The panelists serving on the Qualification Panel will consist of two arts professionals and an SFAC staff person.
 Applicants will first be screened for the minimum qualification criteria as follows:

 • The application is complete.

 • The application submitted represents the artist’s own original creative work.